 What is gout?

-Gout is a type of arthritis.
-Gout causes sudden joint inflammation, usually in one joint.
+Gout is a type of arthritis that causes sudden joint inflammation, usually in a single joint.
 Severe gout can sometimes affect many joints at once.
 This is known as polyarticular gout.

 What causes gout?

 Gout is caused by too much uric acid in the bloodstream and the accumulation of urate crystals in the tissues of the body.
 Uric acid crystal deposits in the joint cause inflammation of the joints leading to pain, redness, heat, and swelling.
 Uric acid is normally found in the body as a byproduct of the way the body breaks down certain proteins called purines.
 The causes of an elevated blood uric acid level (hyperuricemia) include

 - certain medications such as diuretics (water pills), and

 - Having high blood pressure is a risk factor for gout.

 - Gout is more common after surgery, trauma, and dehydration.

 - Certain medications such as diuretics (commonly known as water pills), which treat high blood pressure, that raise the level of uric acid in the bloodstream are risks for gout.

 - Surprisingly, medications that lower the level of uric acid in the bloodstream, such as allopurinol (Zyloprim, Aloprim), can also initially cause a flare of gout.
 This is because anything that raises or lowers the uric acid level can cause a gout flare by causing uric acid crystals to deposit in a joint.

 - The treatment of certain types of cancer can cause gout because of high levels of uric acid released when the cancer cells are destroyed.